chrisUsick/workflow-test/README.md

 * includes - Helper php files go here.
 * js - All javascript will go here.
 * partials - Template php files go here.

+## Project info

+### Creating a new page

+Follow the example for existing pages.
+If additional functionality is needed create a file in the `includes/` directory and add it to `includes/includes.php`.